johnnywoo/cliff/README.md

     no validation or anything; could be useful for tmp scripts (hack a tool together with no design planning and then, when it matures, configure it for usage and completion)
   * [+] A way to specify optional parameters (e.g. vmig db [table])
+  * Bash completion for options and params
+    * [+] Completion for options
+    * Completion for params
+    * Completion for option values
+    * Aliases when installing completion into bash profile (like g='script' x='script -a -b')
+    * A nice way to install completion handlers into the profile
   * Ability to specify default values for single-letter options
   * Allow a string instead of $props array
-  * Bash completion for options and params
-    * Aliases when installing completion into bash profile (like g='script' x='script -a -b')
   * Helper for colors
   * Helper for reading (char, string, password, stdin)
   * Helper for writing (out, err, interface = skipped if not tty, table)